Financial-Times/engineering-progression/docs/competencies.md

 Using the GitHub interface is the quickest way to get started with making suggestions to the engineering competencies.
 There are a few files in the repository that you'll need to care about:

-  - [`data/competencies.yml`](../data/competencies.yml): this is the file which contains all of the competencies data for the different levels.
-[Suggest edits to this file here](https://github.com/Financial-Times/engineering-progression/edit/main/data/competencies.yml)
+  - [`data/roles`](../data/roles): this is the folder which contains all of the competencies data for the different roles and levels.

-  - [`data/levels.yml`](../data/levels.yml): this is the file which contains meta information about the competency levels.
-[Suggest edits to this file here](https://github.com/Financial-Times/engineering-progression/edit/main/data/levels.yml)

-If you want to add a new level, you'll also have to create the relevant `levelname.html` file in [`site/pages/competencies`](../site/pages/competencies).

 Once you've committed your changes and opened a pull request, your changes will be automatically tested to make sure that the files are in the correct format.
 Pay attention to the status of your pull request and use the GitHub Actions interface to review any errors.